Haute Savoie, 57 km from Geneva airport, 735 km from Calais. Morzine - 6km.

 There’s an ESF ski school at Les Gets - you can ski straight from the village, while to help you get around take the Little Train - it takes you from Mont-Chery to Les Chavannes for free every day.

-You can also try a whole host of other winter sports including snow-shoeing, snow mobiling, cross country skiing, husky dog sledding, ski joering and even ice diving!
+You can also try a whole host of other winter sports when on holiday in Les Gets, including snow-shoeing, snow mobiling, cross country skiing, husky dog sledding, ski joering and even ice diving!
 You’ll never be bored!
+And with a Geneva airport transfer in under an hour, you'll get to maximum fun time in Les Gets.

 When you stay at an OVO Network property in Les Gets in the summer you can try your hand at everything from canyoning and paragliding to tennis, fishing and watersports.